Amazing aquamarine Ice Caves in Fláajökull in Vatnajökull glacier in Southeast-Iceland

 This was so amazing!

-It was absolutely breathtaking and again the whole group was acting like kids, touching the ice, repeatedly saying WOW, and taking photos left and right :)
+It was absolutely breathtaking, and again, the whole group was acting like kids, touching the ice, repeatedly saying WOW, and taking photos left and right :)

 Amazing colours inside Fláajökull glacier ice cave

-We spent half an hour in this beautiful ice cave before we joined the other part of the group.
-The tour guide took a photo of each and every one of us in one corner of the cave - where the ice formation had taken the shape of a seat!
+The tour guide took a photo of each and every one of us in one corner of the cave, where the ice formation had taken the shape of a seat!

-The tour guide told us that the ice cave acts like rubber and prolapses and the cave disappears after a while, so every year the glacier guides have to look for new ice caves.
+The tour guide told us that the ice cave acts like rubber and prolapses, and the cave disappears after a while, so every year the glacier guides have to look for new ice caves.

 Fláajökull glacier ice cave